-BIBM 6312 Spirit Formed Worship
+BIBM 6312 Spirit-Formed Worship

-A study of personal and corporate worship of God that is empowered by the Spirit, which form the biblical, theological and liturgical practices of life and ministry leadership.
+A study of personal and corporate worship of God that is empowered by the Spirit, which form the biblical, theological, and liturgical practices of life and ministry leadership.
+3 Semester Hours course will include an examination of current leadership practices among women alongside these issues.
 3 Semester Hours